Spruceleaf-web/Frontline-Media/README.md

 Disclaimer

     This site is for educational and entertainment purposes only.
 The news generated is entirely fictional and not intended to mislead.
-License

 MIT License © [Spruceleaf-web]